jharwell/sierra/docs/src/contributing.rst

     - ``ros1/`` - Common :term:`ROS1` bindings.

-    - ``variables/`` - Generic generators for experimental variables to modify template XML files in order to run experiments with a given controller.
+    - ``variables/`` - Generic generators for experimental variables to modify template expdef files in order to run experiments with a given controller.

   - ``plugins/`` - Plugins which provide broad customization of SIERRA, and enables it to adapt to a wide variety of platforms and experiment outputs.